SteveHoltRules/WeatherDashboard/README.md

 13. Make the static links function

 ### Items Left to Address
-1. Use more local storage functionality - Allow the user to select the top 5 cities of keep on the daskboard.
+1. Use more local storage functionality - Allow the user to select the top 5 cities to keep on the dashboard.
+2. This city api call is not working as it should.
+The parse function doesn't like the search method to use the space and comma.
+Due to this, the API call will have to be changed, plus the rework of the search functions, and then retry the local storage functionality.
-2. Set the Forecast API to use a time of day (noon for example) instead of pre-selecting the data-streams (in this case, the 4 stream, and every 8 after that for the same time period the following day).
+3. Set the Forecast API to use a time of day (noon for example) instead of pre-selecting the data-streams (in this case, the 4 stream, and every 8 after that for the same time period the following day).